joanneong/snapshot/README.md

 The application relies on JPA (Java Persistence API) to communicate with an SQL database without having to define SQL queries manually.

+For review table, we are using single table as an inheritance strategy for performance reasons.